EOA-Blockchain-Labs/ethereumonarm/docs/kintsugi/kintsugi-testnet.rst

 Insert the microSD in your Desktop / Laptop and flash the image.

 .. note::
-  If you are not comfortable with command line or if you are running Windows, you can use Etcher_
+  If you are not comfortable with the command line or if you are running Windows, you can use Etcher_

 .. _Etcher: https://www.balena.io/etcher/